reaganman/order_me/README.md

 - [Other scripts](#Other_scripts)
 ## Introduction

 `order_me` is a pipeline of 9 bash and python scripts designed to track the evolution of a specific sequence of interest within a specified taxonomic group.
 Various scripts download genomic data, perform sequence searches, generate alignments and create a consensus tree.
 Subseqent analysis of the results can be used to identify homologs, investigate sequencence function, and determine evolutionary significance.
-This pipeline is intended to be run with a slurm manager.
+This pipeline is intended to be run with a slurm workload manager.

 General data flow: